-Twenty-nine-year-old PhD student Ingrid Yang is desperate to finish her dissertation on the late canonical poet Xiao-Wen Chou and never read about ‘Chinese-y’ things again.
+Twenty-nine-year-old PhD student Ingrid Yang is desperate to finish her dissertation on the late canonical poet Xiao-Wen Chou and never read about ‘Chinese-y’ things.
 When she accidentally stumbles upon a strange and curious note in the Chou archives, she convinces herself it’s her ticket out of academic hell.

-'The funniest novel I’ve read all year' Aravind Adiga
+'The funniest novel I’ve read all year' – Aravind Adiga, author of The White Tiger

 The funniest, most poignant novel of the year